Many small retail and service businesses are sole traders or partnerships owned and operated in the names of individuals involved.

 To operate as a sole trader or partnership under a name other than your personal name, you will need to register a business name.
 Registering a business name does not give you ownership of that name, however to protect your rights in a business name, you should register a trade mark.

 Teece Hodgson & Ward helps sole traders and partnerships to protect themselves and create the right legal framework and platform for success.

-Our team can provide you with expert information and reliable advice about Business and Property Law matters.
-Our accredited specialists include:
+We can provide you with expert information and reliable advice about Business and Property Law matters.